rstacruz/rminimist/README.md

 `argv._` contains all the arguments that didn't have an option associated with them.

-Numeric-looking arguments will be returned as numbers unless `opts.string` or `opts.boolean` is set for that argument name.

 Any arguments after `--` will not be parsed and will end up in `argv._`.

 Options can be: